AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 #### 4.3.4 List Expense

 Shows a list of all the expenses in the finance tracker.
-This effectively resets any current filtering of the list, such as those made by `find`.
+This effectively resets any current filtering of the expense list, such as those made by `find`.

 Format: (when on the  [Expenses tab](#)) `list`